lukaskondmann/DENETHOR/readme.md

 Brandenburg, Germany.
 Train and test tiles are spatially separated and taken from different years to encourage out-of-year generalization.
 Both tiles are identical in size with 24km × 24km.

+## Download

+Download our dataset as part of the AI4EO Food Security Challenge [here](https://platform.ai4eo.eu/ai4food-security-germany/data).
+The full dataset including the test data will be released after the challenge.

+Also check out a similar dataset we're involved in building for South Africa [here](https://platform.ai4eo.eu/ai4food-security-south-africa/data)

 ### Crop Type Classes